TechnoBase-krd/alert/CONTRIBUTING.md

-# Contributing to Watchdog
+# Contributing to Alert

-Thank you for considering contributing to Watchdog!
+Thank you for considering contributing to Alert!
 We welcome contributions from the community.

 ## Development Setup

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/your-username/watchdog.git`
+2. Clone your fork: `git clone https://github.com/your-username/alert.git`
 3. Install dependencies: `composer install`
 4. Create a branch: `git checkout -b feature/your-feature-name`